 Bisphosphonates come as tablets, but can also be given by injection (see separate information sheet).

 It is important to follow the directions carefully to avoid side effects and to make sure the tablets work properly.
-See Important things to remember on the first page of this sheet, and ask your doctor about the instructions relevant to the medication you have been provided.
+See Important things to remember at the bottom of this page, and ask your doctor about the instructions relevant to the medication you have been provided.

 What is the dosage?